Re-stitching the Seams: Appalachia Beyond Its Borders

 Community is at the heart of the 2018 Appalachian Studies Association Conference, with all contributing their own experiences, talents, skills, and/or research.
 Participation from greater Cincinnatians is an essential to our goal of showcasing our Urban Appalachian community, particularly its significance in advocacy and in the arts.
 Bringing the ASA Conference to Cincinnati presents an unparalleled opportunity to:

-- Engage in results-oriented dialog about the issues that most directly affect Appalachians,
+- Engage in results-oriented dialogue about the issues that most directly affect Appalachians,

 - Celebrate the many diverse heritages of Appalachian peoples in greater Cincinnati and the region.